Captain Marvel Confirmed To Lead The MCU Moving Forward

 Phase 3 of the Marvel Cinematic Universe is set to conclude this April when Avengers: Endgame debuts and closes out 11 years of films.
 Everyone is wondering where Marvel Studios will go from here as former major players like Robert Downey Jr., Chris Evans, and Chris Hemsworth are rumored to be retiring from their characters.
-In Captain Marvel: The Official Movie Special (via Comic Book), Marvel Studios head honcho Kevin Feige revealed which character will be the newest leader of the superheroes moving forward.
+In Captain Marvel: The Official Movie Special, via Comic Book, Marvel Studios head honcho Kevin Feige revealed which character will be the newest leader of the superheroes moving forward.

-Since 2008, Iron Man, Captain America, and Thor were the tripod that kept the MCU on its feet and now that they all might be out of the picture it’s time for someone to take their place.
+Since 2008, Iron Man, Captain America, and Thor were the tripod that kept the MCU on its feet and now that they all might be out of the picture, it’s time for someone to take their place.
 Kevin Feige has recently said that it’s Carol Danvers/Captain Marvel (Brie Larson) who will be in the forefront moving forward into Phase 4.

 “One of the highlights of my career at Marvel was introducing [Brie Larson] at Comic-Con and having her come out on stage and stand there with literally almost everybody else from our movies.
 There she was at the forefront, and it was a great foreshadowing – not just for how audiences are going to embrace Brie as this character, but also for how Captain Marvel is about to take the lead and be at the forefront of the entire Cinematic Universe.”